 One example is the MSc International Events Management at Coventry University.
 In addition to learning how different events are created, you'll also be assessed in planning and running your own events.
 At the end of the course you'll either carry out a dissertation or a Consultancy Project giving you the opportunity to do a workplace project on behalf of an organisation.

 Masters courses in event management are assessed in a variety of ways.
 For example, the University of Greenwich's MA International Events Management includes:

 Look for courses that most closely match your interests.
 The MA Events and Experience Management at Goldsmiths, University of London, for instance, has especially close links with the creative and cultural industries.

 Optional modules on this course include 'Culture, tourism and regeneration', 'Tourism in Asia' and 'Cultural and creative tourism'.
-Tuition fees are £10,450 for UK and European Union (EU) students in the 2020/21 academic year.
+Tuition fees are £10,879 for UK students in the 2021/22 academic year.

 Meanwhile, Bournemouth University's MSc Events Management is designed as a conversion course for those who want to change subject or career.
-It's an academically driven programme with a practical element, with tuition fees of £7,750 for UK and EU students starting in September 2020 and January 2021.
+It's an academically driven programme with a practical element, with tuition fees of £7,750 for UK students starting in September 2021 and January 2022.

 Event management short courses

 If you want to gain a qualification without spending thousands of pounds on tuition fees, many short courses are available, ranging from a day to several weeks in length.
 Some are recognised by professional industry bodies.

 These won't go into the same depth as undergraduate or postgraduate study, but they'll still give you a strong grounding in the theory and practice.
 If you're already working in the sector, your employer may pay for your training.